On equicontinuity and tightness of bi-continuous semigroups: Introduction

 In this paper we study $\gamma$-equicontinuity and equitightness for $\tau$-bi-continuous semigroups and their relation.
 The space $(X,\gamma)$ is usually neither barrelled nor bornological, since this would imply that $\tau$ coincides with the $\|\cdot\|$-topology by \cite[I.1.15 Proposition, p.~12]{cooper1978}.
 Thus automatic local equicontinuity results for strongly continuous semigroups like \cite[Proposition 1.1, p.~259]{komura1968} are not applicable.
 In \cite[Corollary 3.10, p.~553]{kunze2009}, \cite[Theorem 4.10, p.~555-556]{kunze2009} and \cite[Proposition 3.4, p.~161]{kraaij2016} automatic local equicontinuity results for strongly continuous semigroups were extended to strong Mackey spaces.
 In particular, barrelled or sequentially complete bornological Hausdorff locally convex spaces belong to the class of strong Mackey spaces by \cite[Proposition 3.3 (a), (b), p.~160-161]{kraaij2016}, which is not helpful for $(X,\gamma)$.
 We take a different route as $(X,\gamma)$ being a strong Mackey space is quite a strong assumption.
 This route is more in the spirit of \cite[Proposition 3.3 (c), p.~160-161]{kraaij2016} and \cite[Theorem 7.4, p.~180]{kraaij2016}, exploiting the assumption that $(X,\gamma)$ is a C-sequential space, which means that every convex sequentially open subset of $(X,\gamma)$ is already open.

 After fixing some notions and preliminaries on $\tau$-bi-continuous semigroups and the mixed topology $\gamma$ in \prettyref{sect:notions}, we derive sufficient conditions on the interplay of $\|\cdot\|$, $\tau$ and $\gamma$ that imply the quasi-$\gamma$-equicontinuity of a $\tau$-bi-continuous semigroup in \prettyref{sect:continuity}.
-Moreover, we deduce sufficient conditions that guarantee the equivalence between (local, quasi-)$\gamma$-equicontinuity and (local, quasi-)equitightness.
-It turns out that these conditions are fulfilled for most of the classical examples of $\tau$-bi-continuous semigroups we mentioned before and treat in \prettyref{sect:applications}.
+Moreover, we deduce sufficient conditions that guarantee the equivalence between (local, quasi-)$\gamma$-equicontinuity and (local, quasi-)equitightness, \prettyref{thm:mixed_equicont_main} in combination with \prettyref{prop:mixed_equicont}.
+It turns out that these conditions are satisfied for most of the classical examples of $\tau$-bi-continuous semigroups we mentioned before.
+Indeed, these applications are covered by the results in \prettyref{sect:applications}.